Animal Crackers (1930 film)

 Animal Crackers is a 1930 American pre-Code comedy film starring the Marx Brothers and directed by Victor Heerman.
-It is based on the Brothers' 1928 eponymous musical by George S. Kaufman and Morrie Ryskind, with songs by Bert Kalmar and Harry Ruby.
+It is based on the brothers' 1928 musical Animal Crackers by George S. Kaufman and Morrie Ryskind, with songs by Bert Kalmar and Harry Ruby.
+The screenplay was adapted by Morrie Ryskind.
 The film features Groucho, Harpo, Chico, and Zeppo Marx alongside Margaret Dumont and Lillian Roth.
-Set at a Long Island society party honoring eccentric African explorer Captain Jeffrey T. Spaulding (Groucho), the film serves primarily as a vehicle for the Marx Brothers' comedy and absurdist routines, with a minimal plot loosely structured around the theft of a valuable painting.
+Set at a Long Island society party honoring eccentric African explorer Captain Jeffrey T. Spaulding (Groucho), the film serves as a vehicle for the Marx Brothers' absurdist comedy routines, with a minimal plot loosely structured around the theft of a valuable painting.

-Produced by Paramount Pictures at their Astoria Studios in Queens, Animal Crackers was the Marx Brothers' second feature film, following The Cocoanuts (1929).
-The production faced significant challenges in adapting the stage musical to the emerging sound film format, as musical films were still in their infancy.
+Produced by Paramount Pictures at their Astoria Studios in Queens, New York, Animal Crackers was the Marx Brothers' second feature film, following The Cocoanuts (1929).
+The production faced challenges adapting the stage musical to the emerging sound film format, as musical films were still in their infancy.
 The studio made extensive cuts to musical numbers and restructured the original material.
-Director Victor Heerman was specifically hired to manage the disruptive behavior of the Marx Brothers on set.
+Director Victor Heerman was hired to manage the disruptive behavior of the Marx Brothers on set.

-The film was both a critical and commercial success upon its August 1930 release, earning $3.1 million in U.S. and Canada rentals.
-It established several of the Marx Brothers' most famous comedic routines.
-Following the film's release, Groucho's songs "Hooray for Captain Spaulding" and "Hello, I Must Be Going" became signature pieces, with the former serving as the theme for his television quiz show, You Bet Your Life.
-The film's humor and surrealist elements influenced later comedy filmmaking and earned recognition from avant-garde critics like Antonin Artaud, as well as filmmakers like François Truffaut and Jim Jarmusch.
+The film was a critical and commercial success upon its original, uncut release.
+It was reissued in 1936 with cuts made to meet the newer Motion Picture Production Code.
+The film established several of the Marx Brothers' most famous characters, gags, and songs, with "Hooray for Captain Spaulding" and "Hello, I Must Be Going" becoming signature pieces.

-Legal issues over literary and distribution rights caused Animal Crackers to be withdrawn from circulation in the late 1950s.
-Following a fan campaign initiated by UCLA students and supported by Groucho, Universal Pictures, which by then owned the rights, settled the legal problems in 1974.
+The film's humor and surrealist elements influenced comedy filmmaking and earned recognition from avant-garde critics such as Antonin Artaud and filmmakers like François Truffaut and Jim Jarmusch.
+Legal issues over literary and distribution rights led to the film being withdrawn from circulation in the late 1950s.
+Following a fan campaign initiated by students and supported by Groucho himself, Universal Pictures, which by then owned the rights, settled the legal dispute in 1974.
 Animal Crackers was subsequently re-released to theaters and television.
-The film was restored in 2016 based on a print found in the British Film Institute, which included some previously censored material.
-Animal Crackers will enter the public domain in 2026.
+It was restored in 2016 based on an original print found in the British Film Institute, which included material previously censored in 1936.
+The film entered the public domain in the United States in 2026.